yewstack/yew/docs/concepts/components/children.md

 ## Advanced usage

-There are some cases where you wouldn't want to use the `Children` type and instead use something else:
+There are some cases where you wouldn't want to use the `Children` type and instead use an alternative method:

  - You want to restrict the types of components that can be used as children of this component.